MITRE ATT&CK T1547 Boot or Logon Autostart Execution

 Re-opened applications in macOS automatically start upon user login, a feature designed for user convenience.
 This is facilitated through a property list file, which records applications running during the last logout.
 Adversaries exploit this by inserting malicious applications into this list, ensuring their automatic execution upon user login, thereby stealthily achieving persistence.

-Adversaries harness macOS's re-opened applications feature to establish persistence by manipulating a plist file, such as com.apple.loginwindow.<UUID>.plist, found in the user's ~/Library/Preferences/ByHost directory.
-This file stores the configuration for applications to be automatically relaunched when a user logs back in—a feature users opt into for convenience via a prompt during logout.
-Malicious actors append their own entries into this plist using commands like [13]:
+Adversaries exploit macOS's "Re-opened Applications" feature by tampering with plist files, such as com.apple.loginwindow.<UUID>.plist, located in the user's ~/Library/Preferences/ByHost directory.
+This plist file contains the configuration for applications that are automatically relaunched when a user logs back in.
+Users typically opt into this feature via a prompt during logout, making it a trusted behavior.

 $ plutil -p ~/Library/Preferences/ByHost/com.apple.loginwindow.<UUID>.plist |